 It is easy to get lost in all the planning but don’t forget about your regular life.
 Your DAILY family and friends are important too.
 Schedule days and hours per week for planning a wedding and stick to it.

-Allow yourself some time between your engagement and planning of your wedding, but don’t wait too long.
+Allow yourself some time between your engagement and planning your wedding, but don’t wait too long.
 Once you start with planning, take it easy, step by step.
 Also, planning is good.
 But, you have to attach actionable steps to get things done.

-Don’t decide on important things impulsively, think them through.
+Don’t decide on important things impulsively; think them through.
 Consider the impact your decisions can have.
-Like what we’ve always suggested, similarly, breaking down tasks will show where you are at and will show you how and when to make that decision.
+Like what we’ve always suggested, similarly, breaking down tasks will show where you are and show you how and when to make that decision.

-But see, when you have documented things properly (see this breakdown and use a binder), it is much easier to look back and see what you have done or what else is there to do, and just really appreciate how amazing you are!
-Coz really, you are amazing man!
+But see, when you have documented things properly (see this breakdown and use a binder), it is much easier to look back and see what you have done or what else is there to do, and really appreciate how amazing you are!